J.P. Crawford Preview, Player Props: Mariners vs. Mets

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .385 this season while batting .268 with 78 walks and 76 runs scored.

-- Among the qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 10th, and he is 86th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 51st, his on-base percentage ranks 10th, and he is 85th in the league in slugging.

+- Crawford enters this game on a four-game hitting streak.
+During his last outings, he's hitting .278 with two homers.

-- Crawford has driven in a run in 31 games this year (26.7%), including 10 games with more than one RBI (8.6%).
-He has also driven in three or more of his team's runs in two contests.
+- In 27.4% of his games this year, Crawford has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.

-- In 53 of 116 games this year, he has scored, and 19 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.